Last updated: November 28, 2023

 A complete guide with 21 ideas for romantic things to do in Sydney.
 Try one of these exciting couple activities for a successful romantic date with your partner.

 Sydney is undeniably one of the most beautiful cities in the world.
-The Harbour, the iconic tourist attractions, the many beaches, the numerous walking tracks, Sydney has lots of fun and exciting activities to offer.
+With the Harbour, the iconic tourist attractions, the many beaches, and the numerous walking tracks, Sydney has lots of fun and exciting activities to offer.